caseyg/awesome/TOPICS.md

 *   [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers

-## playwright

-*   [bjesus/pipet](https://github.com/bjesus/pipet) - Swiss-army tool for scraping and extracting data from online assets, made for hackers

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [simonw/shot-scraper](https://github.com/simonw/shot-scraper) - A command-line utility for taking automated screenshots of websites

-*   [palewire/news-homepages](https://github.com/palewire/news-homepages) - An open-source archive that gathers, saves, shares and analyzes news homepages

 ## vite

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.